 There is a wide range of cladding products, and they use different installation systems.
 However, in the guide, we will use the quickest, securest, and easiest way to install composite cladding.

-We will begin by looking at the essential things you will need when installing this type of composite cladding.
+We will begin by looking at the essential things you will need when installing this type of composite decking or cladding.

 You will need standard woodworking tools when dealing with composite cladding.
 It is okay if you are not sure about using any of the tools, as you can rely on the manufacturer’s manual.
 Also, you will need gadgets such as: